 1989 The ICRF International Scientific Council is formally organized to oversee and periodically review ICRF policy, direction and grant structure; its role is to augment the ICRF advisory board and review panels, guiding ICRF into the nineties.

-1989 ICRF scientists are in the news with: The development of a powerful new Hepatitis B vaccine by Dr. Yosef Shaul as an “offshoot” of his work in liver cancer at the Weizmann Institute.
-The pioneering work of Dr. Shimon Slavin in the growth and expansion of Israel's bone marrow transplantation clinic, the largest such clinic in the Middle East.
-An innovative psychological study of men and women with colon cancer and their spouses, conducted by Dr. Lea Baider at Hadassah University Hospital.
+1989 ICRF scientists are in the news with: The development of a powerful new Hepatitis B vaccine by Dr. Yosef Shaul as an “offshoot” of his work in liver cancer at the Weizmann Institute; The pioneering work of Dr. Shimon Slavin in the growth and expansion of Israel's bone marrow transplantation clinic, the largest such clinic in the Middle East; and An innovative psychological study of men and women with colon cancer and their spouses, conducted by Dr. Lea Baider at Hadassah University Hospital

 1992 Dr. Eli Canaani and his team, supported by ICRF at the Weizmann Institute of Science, identify the molecular structure of the so-called “Philadelphia Chromosome,” the first abnormal chromosome found in leukemia.

-1995 ICRF sponsored, Dr. Alberto Gabizon and his team develop Liposomal Adriamycin, now marketed as Doxil, a highly effective new drug for Kaposi Sarcoma, a form of cancer in AIDS patients, and with promising activity against other cancers such as breast and ovarian cancers.
+1995 ICRF-sponsored, Dr. Alberto Gabizon and his team, develop Liposomal Adriamycin, now marketed as Doxil®, a highly-effective, new drug for Kaposi’s Sarcoma, a form of cancer in AIDS patients, and with promising activity against other cancers such as breast and ovarian cancers.
 Dr. Gabizon conducted his research at Hadassah University Hospital.

 1997 As ICRF approaches its $20 million milestone in funding superior cancer research, Israel Cancer Research Fund marks the 20th anniversary of its first cancer research grants, awarded in 1977.

-1997 Dr. Ephrat Levy-Lahad of Shaare Zedek Medical Center undertakes a national study to address three questions: what proportion of breast and ovarian cancer in Israel is caused by BRCA1 and BRCA2 mutations; the actual cancer risk for women who are mutation carriers;whether or not the cancer risk of those carriers is influenced by reproductive or environmental factors.
+1997 Dr. Ephrat Levy-Lahad of Shaare Zedek Medical Center undertakes a national study to address three questions: What proportion of breast and ovarian cancer in Israel is caused by BRCA1 and BRCA2 mutations?
+What is the actual cancer risk for women who are mutation carriers?
+Is the cancer risk of those carriers influenced by reproductive or environmental factors?

 1999 Dr. Yair Reisner of the Weizmann Institute and his team develop a novel bone marrow transplant technique for leukemia patients utilizing a marrow donor with only three immune markers in common with the patient instead of the normally required six, thus expanding the available donor pool for treatment.